engage-so/engage-so.github.io/_docs/channels/web-inapp.md

 })
 ```

-If it is on a page where you already [track user attributes](https://engage.so/docs/sdks/javascript#tracking-user-attributes) and [events](https://engage.so/docs/sdks/javascript#tracking-user-events-and-actions) with `Engage.track`, that's also totally fine.
-In-app messaging works as long as there is one of `Engage.identify` or `Engage.track` (or both) on the page.

 ## FAQ

-**How this affect my pricing?**
+**How does this affect my pricing?**

-Each message you send to a unique customer contributes to your MTU (monthly tracked users).
-[See how we calculate MTU](/docs/guides/mtu).
+Each message you send to a unique customer contributes to your monthly active customers.

 **Can I use this on the free plan?**

 Absolutely.
-However, remember that the free plan is limited to only 1,000 MTU.
+However, remember that the free plan is limited to only 1,000 active customers.
 Your in-app message will also have a "powered by Engage" footer.

 **When do customers get the message?**